 Viewing films safely online

 Many parents have concerns or questions about whether films their children can watch on the internet have age ratings.
-Here is our guide for parents to finding films with BBFC age ratings online.
-You can also read our tips for parents about accessing films safely and legally online, and protecting younger viewers here.
+Here we answer the questions we get asked the most frequently about finding films with BBFC age ratings online.

 The BBFC age rates the films you and your family see on DVD and at the cinema, but we also work with video-on-demand platforms to provide age ratings for films and videos on the internet.
 In addition we also help mobile operators decide what online content they put behind their parental controls on mobile phones.

 Films online don’t need an age rating from the BBFC by law, but in practice most providers and users are keen to make sure children are watching age appropriate material.

 1. Check for our trusted BBFC ratings online.